Every so often, everyone needs a reality check.

 Professional assessments, such as 180 degree feedback, allow your employees to see where they stand with respect to their job performance.
 These assessments help them determine where they’re deficient and how they can improve.

 In general, 180 degree feedback is used to give individuals in your organization a clear idea of what they’re doing right, what they could improve, and how their supervisors perceive them.

-A 180 degree assessment includes two parts: self-feedback from the individual, and outside input from the individual’s supervisor.
+A 180 degree assessment includes benefits in two parts: self-feedback from the individual, and outside input from the individual’s supervisor.